ChessGameProject/chessGame/plan.md

 into a four-handed chess game.

  - The dimension of the board would need to change, and two extra array of pieces would need to be initialized for each new player.
- - The isCheck() function would also need to me modified so that only attacks from the oppositions pieces, and not it's allies pieces would classify as and attack on the King
+ - The isCheck() function would also need to be modified so that only attacks from the oppositions pieces, and not it's allies pieces would classify as and attack on the King

 4. Assuming you have already implemented all the commands specified in the Command